-FailSafe-ERA Caring Connections is a group counseling program for families affected by incarceration.
-Individuals will learn, in a supportive and non-judgmental environment, the techniques to properly grieve the loss of their incarcerated loved ones and how to survive the incarceration process, the most common being the shame associated with admitting that incarceration has touched their lives.
-They will learn how to manage expectations and how not to become an enabler once the loved one returns home.
+Caring Connections support group for the adult family member is designed to teach, in a supportive and non-judgmental environment, the techniques to properly grieve the loss of their incarcerated loved ones and how to survive the incarceration process, the most common being the shame associated with admitting that incarceration has touched their lives.
+Individuals learn how to manage expectations and how not to become an enabler once the loved one returns home.
+Learn More, Click Here.